horankev/sfislands/README.md

 ## Pre-functions

-`sfdep` offers excellent tools for building contiguity structures, among other things.
-It has a range of functions depending on how we want to define contiguity.
+`sfdep` offers excellent tools for building neighbourhood structures, among other things.
+It has a range of functions depending on how we want to define what *neighbour* should mean.

 However, often when preparing areal spatial data, the presence of uncontiguous areas (such as islands or exclaves) can create